Sarah Hyland: Career

 In 2016, Hyland covered songs with Boyce Avenue such as "Closer" by The Chainsmokers and "Don't Wanna Know" by Maroon 5, both included on the Boyce Avenue album Cover Sessions Vol. 4, which was released on December 19, 2017.
 "Don't Wanna Know" peaked at No. 62 on the Billboard Canadian Hot 100 chart in December 2016.

 In 2019, Hyland partnered with Olay for a skin product campaign.

 Hyland sang her debut performance of "Met At a Party" with Jordan McGraw (son of Dr. Phil) at the 2019 Teen Choice Awards.
 The single was released on August 9, 2019, via Republic Records.

 In December 2020, Hyland appeared in a Taco Bell commercial called "The Craving" with Joe Keery.

 In October 2021, she became the new creative director and co-founder of Sourse, a line of chocolate-infused vitamins (including "Beauty Bites" and "Mood Bites").

 In August 2022, Hyland began hosting Love Island USA on Peacock.
-In August 2022, she appeared on America's Got Talent (alongside Sofía Vergara) during the first live Qualifier Results Show of season seventeen, to assist season sixteen winner Dustin Tavella with his magic act.
+In August 2022, she appeared on America's Got Talent (alongside Sofía Vergara) during the first live Qualifier Results Show of season seventeen to assist season sixteen winner Dustin Tavella with his magic act.

 Hyland starred in Pitch Perfect: Bumper in Berlin, which premiered in November 2022 on Peacock.

+From May 28 to September 29, 2024, she played Audrey in the Off-Broadway revival of Little Shop of Horrors opposite Andrew Barth Feldman as Seymour.
+Hyland returned to Broadway on February 10, 2025, in The Great Gatsby as Daisy opposite Ryan McCartan in the title role.
+In October 2025, she is set to replace Gracie Lawrence in Just in Time as Connie Francis starring opposite Jonathan Groff.

 Personal life

 Relationships

 Hyland dated her Geek Charming co-star Matt Prokop for four years after meeting in 2010.
 In August 2014, Hyland obtained a domestic violence temporary restraining order against Prokop for physically and verbally abusing her throughout the four years of their relationship.
 In October of that same year, the restraining order became permanent.

 Hyland dated her Shadowhunters and Vampire Academy co-star Dominic Sherwood from 2015 until 2017.

 In 2017, Hyland began a relationship with Wells Adams, a radio personality and former contestant on The Bachelorette and Bachelor in Paradise.
-The couple became engaged in July 2019, In May 2020 they purchased a home in Los Angeles, a month before their planned wedding date.
+The couple became engaged in July 2019, and, in May 2020, they purchased a home in Los Angeles, a month before their planned wedding date.
 However, the COVID-19 pandemic caused them to postpone their wedding multiple times.
-An outdoor bridal shower in early June marked the end of their two-year delay, and the couple were finally married at a California vineyard on August 20, 2022.
-Their intimate wedding was attended by Hyland's Modern Family co-stars.
+An outdoor bridal shower in early June 2022 marked the end of their two-year delay, and the couple were married at a California vineyard on August 20, 2022.
+Their wedding was attended by Hyland's Modern Family co-stars.